bhasarma/mlcoursezoom-camp/notes/08-deep-learning/01-introduction-to-fashion-classification.md

  It is worth mentioning here that, in this module we'll put emphasis on practical part and we'll not go into theory behind neural networks.
 We'll see how to train such models.

- For theory behind go to the following course from MIT: [https://cs231n.github.io/](https://cs231n.github.io/)
+ For theory behind go to the following course from Stanford: [https://cs231n.github.io/](https://cs231n.github.io/)

- This course go in in detail for neural networks in particular for convolutional neural networks for visual recognition.
+ This course go in detail for neural networks in particular for convolutional neural networks for visual recognition.
 Notes here are quite good.
 There are also videos.

+ ***keywords:**
+ Neural Network, Deep Learning and Image Classification.